immocimes/chalet-lcb/README.md

 # Web site source for Le Chalet Les Cimes Blanches

-This website is based on https://gohugo.io framework
+This website is built with https://gohugo.io framework

 Run the website in dev mode
 ```